zupit-it/pipeline-templates/README.md

 ## Naming convention

-We define 2 different types of workflows:
+We've defined 2 different types of workflows:
 - **step**: a *reusable workflow* that *runs a set of specific tasks* that can be grouped together (e.g. checking if the project is linted and builds, run the tests, build and push a docker image, ...).
 - **workflow**: a *reusable workflow* that *contains a set of our "steps" workflows* to reduce the boilerplate when writing the final workflows.
-  One use case is the check if the code is linted and that it builds together with tests, as this is used in almost all our projects.
+  One of the use case is to check if the code is linted, it builds correctly and the tests pass, as this is used in almost all of our projects.
-  The reason why these workflows are not grouped together by default is that for some reasons, tests might not be available.

 Our reusable workflows are named to follow this standard:

-`<technology-or-application>-<workflow-type>-<action-to-executte>.yml`
+`<technology-or-application>-<workflow-type>-<action-to-execute>.yml`

-Thus, it is easy to understand that the workflows uses a specific technology or application to execute the wanted action.
+Thus, it is easy to understand that the workflows uses a specific technology or application to execute the desired action.

 ## Reusable Workflows
-In all the examples, we set *secrets: inherit* to pass all secrets to the reusable workflows, but it is also possible to pass a subset of secrets.
+In all the examples, we set *secrets: inherit* to pass all secrets to the reusable workflows, but it is also possible to pass only a subset of secrets.

 In addition, we added for all *step* workflows the input *LABELS* as GitHub does not allow to set the *runs-on* from the caller side, but only inside the reusable workflows.
 As we want to define the runners as late as possible, we decided to add this input variable.

 In the *workflow* type, you will note that we defined 2 inputs for the labels: NATIVE_LABELS and CONTAINER_LABELS.
 We had to differentiate as GitHub runners might start to raise permissions errors due to Docker being run as root.
-To fix this problem, the workflows using docker images must use different runners from workflows running commands directly on the host.
+To fix this problem, workflows using docker images must use different runners from workflows running commands directly on the host.

 ### Django
 #### Django Common
 **django-workflow-common.yml** is the reusable workflow to check that the code is correctly linted, that all migrations are not broken and that all tests pass.